BrightLedSigns/pyledsign/minisign.md

     mysign.queuemsg(
         data="Flashing Icon: [%s]" % icon
     )
-    mysign.sendq(
+    mysign.sendqueue(
         device='/dev/ttyUSB0'
     )

-## sendq
+## sendqueue

-The sendq method connects to the sign over RS232 and sends all the data accumulated from prior use of the queuemsg/Pix/Icon methods.
+The sendqueue method connects to the sign over RS232 and sends all the data accumulated from prior use of the queuemsg/Pix/Icon methods.
 The only mandatory argument is 'device', denoting which serial device to send to.

 It supports three optional arguments: runslots, baudrate, and packetdelay: